intuition-dev/intuDocs/slides/slides.md

 #### - We need SEO!
 ### No matter what app we build, you need SEO.
 Static is not optional

-==DEMO== SEO (custom server API in javascript - same as CLI, user auth built in, WebAdmin, clone a new static page,  SEO, browser extension)
+==DEMO== SEO (custom server API in javascript - same as CLI, user auth built in, WebAdmin, clone a new static page, SEO)

 ---

 SEO
 ![](webm.png)